daniellockyer/sshh/README.md

 ## Installation

-1. Installing using cargo: `cargo install sshh`
+1. Install using cargo: `cargo install sshh`
 1. Download a binary from the [GitHub Releases page](https://github.com/daniellockyer/sshh/releases)
 1. Build and install yourself:
     1. Clone the repository